webprasanth/webwallet/README.md

 ## License

-Webwallet is licensed under a MIT license.
+FLASH webwallet is released under the terms of the MIT license.
+See COPYING for more information or see http://opensource.org/licenses/MIT.